Learning Dense Hand Contact Estimation from Imbalanced Data: Introduction

 As a result, HACO achieves state-of-the-art performance across diverse hand contact scenarios, including hand-object, hand-hand, hand-scene, and hand-body interactions, consistently outperforming existing methods.

-Our key contributions are as follows: \begin{itemize} \item We introduce HACO, a novel framework that addresses the data imbalance problem in hand contact datasets and enables effective learning of dense hand contact estimation from large-scale data. \item To mitigate class imbalance in existing hand contact datasets, we propose Balanced Contact Sampling (BCS), which constructs multiple sampling groups to fairly represent diverse contact statistics. \item To handle spatial imbalance, we present the Vertex-Level Class-Balanced (VCB) loss, which computes a vertex-specific weighting factor based on the dataset-wide contact distribution. \item In the end, HACO achieves substantial performance gains over prior methods across a wide range of hand contact scenarios. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item We introduce HACO, a novel framework that addresses the data imbalance problems in hand contact datasets and enables effective learning of dense hand contact estimation from large-scale data. \item To mitigate class imbalance in existing hand contact datasets, we propose Balanced Contact Sampling (BCS), which constructs multiple sampling groups to fairly represent diverse contact statistics. \item To handle spatial imbalance, we present the Vertex-Level Class-Balanced (VCB) loss, which computes a vertex-specific weighting factor based on the dataset-wide contact distribution. \item In the end, HACO, the first method trained for dense hand contact estimation on a large-scale dataset, achieves substantial performance gains across diverse contact scenarios. \end{itemize}